rtelmore/NFLSimulatoR/README.md

 ### Getting Started

-If you are just getting started with NFLSimulatoR, we recommend reading an upcoming paper related to use cases
+If you are just getting started with NFLSimulatoR, we recommend reading an upcoming paper related to use cases.

 ### Resources

-* [Open an issue](https://github.com/rtelmore/NFLSimulatoR/issues/) (GitHub issues for bug reports, feature requests)
+* [Open an issue](https://github.com/rtelmore/NFLSimulatoR/issues/) (GitHub issues for bug reports, feature requests, etc.)